 - 95.7 lbs (43.4 kg)

-1) Yamaha YDP-164 – A tough guy from a legendary brand
+1) Yamaha YDP-165 – A tough guy from a legendary brand

 It hasn’t even been 3 years since the previous generation of Arius instruments was introduced.

-In this article, we’re going to focus on the YDP-164, since I believe it’s a better competitor to the other digital pianos on this list, despite being similar to the YDP-144 in many respects.
+In this article, we’re going to focus on the YDP-165, since I believe it’s a better competitor to the other digital pianos on this list, despite being similar to the YDP-145 in many respects.

-The biggest improvement in the YDP-164 (over its predecessor) is the new Yamaha CFX piano tone, which is also found in the premium Clavinova range.
+The biggest improvement in the YDP-165 (over its predecessor) is the addition of Virtual Resonance Modeling Lite (VRM Lite), which is also found in the premium Clavinova range.

-This tone includes organic piano elements such as String Resonance, Damper Resonance, Key Off Simulation and Smooth Release, which weren’t available in the YDP-163.
+This tone includes organic piano elements such as String Resonance, Damper Resonance, Key Off Simulation and Smooth Release.

-Still, it’s a somewhat cut-down version compared to the Clavinova instruments that use VRM (Virtual Resonance Modeling), which not only reproduces more nuances of the piano sound but also allows you to adjust each one of them.
+Still, it’s a toned-down version compared to the Clavinova instruments that use VRM (Virtual Resonance Modeling), which not only reproduces more nuances of the piano sound but also allows you to adjust every one of them.

-In the YDP-164, these elements are built into the tone so that you can’t adjust them.
+In the YDP-165, these elements are built into the tone, so you can’t adjust them.

-The piano tone itself is sampled from Yamaha’s flagship CFX Concert Grand, which has quite a unique character and sounds different than a “typical” Yamaha sound (for the better, in my opinion).
+The piano tone itself is sampled from Yamaha’s flagship CFX Concert Grand, which has a unique character and sounds different from a “typical” Yamaha sound (for the better, in my opinion).

-I would describe this tone as a rich, beautiful tone with an impressive dynamic range, and good responsiveness.
+I would describe it as a rich, well-rounded tone with a great dynamic range and good responsiveness.

 Besides piano tones, there are other musical instrument sounds, including electric pianos, organs and strings.
 But don’t expect a great deal of options here.

-There are only 10 tones to choose from, as first and foremost the YDP-164’s main focus is to deliver a realistic piano experience.
+There are just 10 tones to choose from, as first and foremost the YDP-165 focuses on delivering a realistic piano experience.

-The beautiful sound of the YDP-164 is delivered by two 20W speakers located in both sides of the piano.
+The beautiful sound of the YDP-165 is delivered by two 20W speakers located in both sides of the piano.

 They give you more than enough power to comfortably play at your home without needing any external amplification.

-Some digital pianos in this price range (like the Casio AP-470 and Korg G1 Air) have 4 speakers, which helps provide a more surround and immersive listening experience.
+Some digital pianos in this price range (like the Casio AP-470 and Korg G1 Air) have 4 speakers, which helps provide a more immersive listening experience.

 It would be nice to see something similar in the future YDP-series releases from Yamaha.

-The YDP-164 is equipped with Yamaha’s well-known GH3 action, which you may have seen in some of their other mid-range digital pianos.
+The YDP-165 comes with Yamaha’s well-known GH3 action, which you may have seen in some of their other mid-range digital pianos.

 It’s a pretty good action, which feels substantial and high-quality, though some people may find it a bit too stiff.
 I agree that the GH3 is definitely on the heavy end of the spectrum, being even heavier than some acoustic pianos.